The Bardlings

 FREQUENTLY ASKED QUESTIONS

-To audition for the Bardlings, students should generally prepare a <90 second classical monologue of their choice OR be ready to perform from provided scripts.
+To audition for the Bardlings, students should prepare a one-minute monologue of their choice (classical / Shakespearean monologues are encouraged, but not required).

-To complete the aduition form, students should also have their conflicts for the rehearsal period and parent/guardian contact information on hand.
+To complete the audition form, students should also have their conflicts for the rehearsal period and parent/guardian contact information on hand.

-If students have conflicts with the audition date(s) and are seeking possible solutions, they may contact Executive Director Bianca Montague.
+If students have conflicts with the audition date(s) and are seeking possible solutions including a Zoom-based virtual audition, they may contact Bardlings Director Robin Jackson.

 Past Seasons